 What happens after I apply?

 All applicants should receive email confirmation of their application.
-This email will also include a username and password.
+This email will also include an applicant's ID number and password.
 Applicants may use their ID and password to track the receipt of required documents and access their decision, once available.

 What is the maximum number of times that I can apply?